leogsantos5/leogsantos5/README.md

-- 👋 Hi, I’m Leonardo, a portuguese Full-Stack (Backend focused) .NET Developer with more than 2 years of experience.
+- 👋 Hi, I’m Leonardo, a portuguese Full-Stack (Backend focused) .NET Developer with more than 2 YOE.
 - I have a Bachelor's degree in Computer Science and Telecommunications Engineering at Instituto Superior Técnico, in Lisbon.
 - Here, I display some of my best non-professional projects throughout my years of learning, being from online courses or just self-made personal projects.
 I like to work with the following technologies: